safe-global/safe-apps-sdk/README.md

 },
 ```

-Additionally you need to create the `config-overrides.js` file in the root of the project to confirgure the **CORS** headers.
+Additionally, you need to create the `config-overrides.js` file in the root of the project to confirgure the **CORS** headers.
 The content of the file should be:

 ```js
 /* config-overrides.js */